 (1) part were chosen, pastors and teachers;

-(2) the remaining part were charged with the censure and correction of morals;
+(2) the remaining part was charged with the censure and correction of morals;

 (3) the care of the poor and the distribution of alms were committed to the deacons (iv.
 1).

 Calvin believed that the New Testament uses the words bishop, presbyter, pastor, and minister interchangeably.
 (Institutes, iii.
 8).

 Did John Knox Establish the Presbyterian Denomination?

-John Knox (1513-1572) a Protestant Reformer in Scotland, played an important role in the establishment of the Presbyterian tradition.
-Many church historians credit Knox with building on the foundation that Calvin laid regarding Presbyterian governance.
-(Also see Presbyterians vs Puritans: What’s the Difference?)
+John Knox (1513-1572), a Protestant Reformer in Scotland, played an important role in establishing the Presbyterian tradition.
+Many church historians credit Knox with building on Calvin’s foundation regarding Presbyterian governance.
+(Also see Presbyterians vs. Puritans: What’s the Difference?)

-It’s possible for a church to have Presbyterian governance without fully embracing Calvinist theology.
-Calvin’s teaching on church governance will have (perhaps indirectly) influenced it, even if the leadership and membership reject certain doctrines that are historically common to Calvinism.
+A church can have Presbyterian governance without fully embracing Calvinist theology.
+Calvin’s teaching on church governance will have (perhaps indirectly) influenced it, even if the leadership and membership reject certain doctrines historically common to Calvinism.

-Some would argue that modern liberal denominations like the PCUSA are Presbyterian in structure, but they have rejected their historical roots to the extent that they can no longer be considered Calvinist in theology.
-(Also see the full article Are Calvinists and Presbyterians the Same?)
+Some argue that modern liberal denominations like the PCUSA are Presbyterian in structure.
+Still, they have rejected their historical roots, so they can no longer be considered Calvinists in theology.
+(Also see the full article, Are Calvinists and Presbyterians the Same?)

 Can a Church Be Calvinist Without Being Presbyterian?

-It’s not uncommon for a church to have non-Presbyterian governance while embracing Calvinist theology.
-Some would argue that such churches aren’t fully “Reformed” because they often don’t hold to certain Reformed doctrines related to biblical covenants and congregational worship, for example.
+It’s common for a church to have non-Presbyterian governance while embracing Calvinist theology.
+Some would argue that such churches aren’t fully “Reformed” because they often don’t hold to certain Reformed doctrines related to biblical covenants and congregational worship.

-Reformed Baptist churches have non-Presbyterian governance, yet embrace Calvinist theology.
+Reformed Baptist churches have non-Presbyterian governance yet embrace Calvinist theology.
 For reasons cited above, some Reformed thinkers may believe that “Calvinist Baptist” is a more accurate description.
-Nevertheless, they are commonly called “Reformed Baptist.”
+Nevertheless, they are commonly called “Reformed Baptists.”

 Many non-denominational churches also have Calvinist theology.